 The hymen is a thin, elastic membrane just inside the vaginal entrance.
-It doesn’t cover the opening; it lines the vaginal wall.
+It doesn’t cover the opening; it lines the vaginal entrance.
 And it looks different for everyone.
 Estrogen changes the hymen over time, but no matter what your sex life looks like, you’ll always have your hymen.

 However sometimes the hymen stretches and wears away before sexual activity ever happens, due to physical activity like dancing, gymnastics, and even walking.

 And here’s the kicker: not everyone is born with a hymen!

 So let’s put an end to holding the hymen accountable for telling our tales of mischievousness for good, okay?
 If these vaginal walls could talk, they’d probably shrug their shoulders and direct you to the mouth.

 How To Know If Someone Has Had Sex

 The only way to know if someone has had sex is to ask them.
 And whether that person wants to share that information with you is up to them.

 Ask yourself this: Why do you want to know?
 Is it because you want to open up a conversation about safety and consent?
 Well, you can always do that before someone is sexually active, so don’t let their answer deter you from educating your loved ones.